k2levin/dgf-app/README.md

 - [x] - Documentration or a tool like Swagger to demonstrate API usage.

 ## Setup Steps
-- tested with PHP 8.1.22 and MySQL version: 8.0.33
+- tested with PHP 8.2.21 and MySQL 8.0.33
+- generate '.env' from '.env.example'
 - `composer install`
 - `php artisan migrate:refresh --seed`
+- `php artisan reverb:start` **
 - `php artisan test`
-- view API Documentation at folder "swagger/index.html"
+- see API Documentation at folder "swagger/index.html"
+- see file "testing_websocket_explain.png" for event broadcasting and listeners for real-time update to clients

+- ** Please note that reverb server may need to turn on for the booking ticket API